sonatype/sonatype-react-shared-components/README.md

 To view the gallery, point your browser to `http://localhost:4043/`.

 ## Continuous Integration and Releases
-This library has CI builds set up for both master and its dev branches.
-Builds of the master branch automatically get released as new versions.
-As part of this, dev branch builds have enforcement that they must increment the version number from what is on master - this way, when the branch is merged, a new release can be made _using the human-specified semantic version from the branch_.
+This library has CI builds set up for both main and its dev branches.
+Builds of the main branch automatically get released as new versions.
+As part of this, dev branch builds have enforcement that they must increment the version number from what is on main - this way, when the branch is merged, a new release can be made _using the human-specified semantic version from the branch_.

 To increment the version on your branch, use the following command in the lib/ directory:
 `yarn version --no-git-tag-version (--patch|--minor|--major)`.
 This will ensure that the version number gets updated in all of the appropriate places (both package.json files and both package-lock.json files).
-Do not create or push git tags for versions, as the master CI build does that.
+Do not create or push git tags for versions, as the main CI build does that.